Tiketti/mrc-baltic-cruise/README.md

 **Design Choices:**

 - **Pulsing Eye Icon**: Appears only when "Event is active" is checked, signaling to visitors that people are actively running right now
-- **Live Tab Persistence**: After unchecking "Event is active", the Live tab remains visible for up to 7 hours so visitors can check if the group is still at the final brewery
+- **Two-Hour "Just Finished" Window**: After unchecking "Event is active", the Live tab shows a custom "Event Finished" message (with timestamp) for 2 hours, then disappears completely
-- **Timestamp Reset**: The 7-hour countdown resets with every admin update, so if you toggle the status at 6pm, the tab stays visible until 1am
+- **No Awkward Garmin Messages**: Instead of showing Garmin's "session has ended" error, visitors see a friendly message indicating the group may still be at the final brewery
 - **Optional URL Field**: When just updating the event status, you can leave the URL field empty - the system keeps the existing URL
 - **Three Tab States**:
-  - Schedule + Route only (before event)
+  - Schedule + Route only (before event or > 2h after)
-  - Schedule + Route + Live with 👁️ (event active)
+  - Schedule + Route + Live with 👁️ (event actively running)
-  - Schedule + Route + Live without 👁️ (event finished, < 7h ago)
+  - Schedule + Route + Live with "Event Finished" message (< 2h after finish)

 **Visitor Experience:**

-The map section adapts to event status:
+The map section intelligently adapts to event status:

 - **Before event starts**: Only "Schedule" and "Route" tabs visible
-- **Event is live** (actively running): "Live" tab appears with pulsing red eye icon - location updates in real-time
+- **Event is live** (actively running): "Live" tab appears with pulsing red eye icon 👁️ - location updates in real-time via embedded Garmin LiveTrack
-- **Event finished** (< 7 hours ago): "Live" tab visible without pulsing eye - shows last known location (useful if group is still drinking at final venue)
+- **Event just finished** (< 2 hours ago): "Live" tab shows "Event Finished" message with timestamp - indicates the group may still be at the final brewery
-- **Event ended** (> 7 hours ago): "Live" tab disappears, back to "Schedule" and "Route" only
+- **Event ended** (> 2 hours ago): "Live" tab disappears completely, back to "Schedule" and "Route" only

 **Fallback Behavior:**